buyallmemes/blog-api/posts/20240422-testing-guideline.md

 It was probably mismanaged all over the place, yes, but poor and unprofessional engineering "ship-shit-fast" culture didn't help, that's for sure.
-Over 4 years, more than a hundred of engineers(myself included) produced nothing but a raw unmaintainable mess, that inevitably ground development to a halt.
+Over 4 years, more than a hundred engineers(myself included) produced nothing but a raw unmaintainable mess, that inevitably ground development to a halt.

 But I've learned a lot.